dfrnswrth/Positioner/README.md

 ##	Docs

-Check out a basic usage example at the (http://dfarnsworth.github.com/Positioner/)[Positioner github page].
+Check out a basic usage example at the [http://dfarnsworth.github.com/Positioner](Positioner) github page.

 Positioner has no documentation yet, but it's in-progress.
 Gotta get its parent project shipped first.